kattens/TKinter-python-GUI/README.md

 1. Download all the files as a complete package, then execute the GUI code file.
 The application will open, enabling you to download and manage files, creating your preferred dataset for various purposes.

 # Upcoming Additions to this Repository:
-1. A readily available dataset for users who simply want something to work with.
+1. A readily available dataset for users who want something to work with.
 2. A Python package for those who wish to modify the core code to meet their specific requirements, eliminating the need to start from scratch.
+3. Expand the current user interface by integrating deletion buttons for every individual property displayed on the list.
+At present, the interface includes deletion buttons specifically for NMR and low-resolution data.
+We aim to introduce additional deletion capabilities for other properties.
+Furthermore, we plan to implement control variables to provide expert users with the tools they need to effectively manage and manipulate these variables.

 # Data Cleaning Procedure: